-What does that spell? omeone we're supposed to be nice to Don't ask why Just do it.
+What does that spell?
+Someone we're supposed to be nice to this week.
+Don't ask why Just do It.

-ONCE IN A LIFETIME OPPORTUNITY ND WOMEN: IF YOU WOULD LIKE TO GO TO THE MORRISSEY SYR WITH JOE CANDELA, GIVE DAVE A CALL AT £3558 TONIGHTI YOU CAN'T AFFORD TO PASS UP THIS CHANCE...AND I'M NOT KIDDING JANE, MY HONEYCAKE, YOUR WINDSONG STAYS ON MY MIND.
-MY NOSE LONGS FOR YOUR AROMA YOUR CHESTNUT MANE AND BABY BLUE EYES BECKON ME.
-IF I COULD ONLY BE WITH YOU ALWAYS YOURS, LOOK -You've seen all of these really stupid ads about needing MSU tix, how someone's pregnant mother and dying sister need 2 GA's or the student will be cursed to hell.
-Seriously, folks, I need lots of tix or I'm DEAD MEAT.
+The Observer Notre Dame office, located on the third floor of LaFortune Stu-dent Center, accepts classified advertising from 10 a.m. until 4 p.m., Monday through Friday.
+The Observer Saint Mary's office, located on the third floor of Haggar Collge Center, accepts classifieds from 12:30 p.m. until 3 p.m., Monday through Friday.
+Deadline for next-day classifieds is 3 p.m.
+All classifieds must be prepaid, either in person or by mail.
+The charge is 10 cents per five therefore and day ONCE IN A LIFETIME OPPORTUNITY ONCE IN A LIFETIME OPPORTUNITY: ND WOMEN: IF YOU WOULD LIKE TO GO TO THE MORRISSEY SYR WITH JOE CANDELA, GIVE DAVE A CALL AT 53558 TONIGHTI YOU CAN'T AFFORD TO PASS UP THIS CHANCE...AND I'M NOT KIDDING JANE, MY HONEYCAKE, YOUR WINDSONG STAYS ON MY MIND.
+MY NOSE LONGS FOR YOUR AROMA.
+YOUR CHESTNUT MANE AND BABY BLUE EYES BECKON ME.
+IF I COULD ONLY BE WITH YOU ALWAYS YOURS DICK LOOK -You've seen all of these really stupid ads about needing MSU tix, how someone's pregnant mother and dying sister need 2 GA's or the student will be cursed to hell.
+Seriously, folks, I need lots of fix or I'm DEAD MEAT.
 Simple as that.
 I'm from East Lansing and I can't get any more from up there.
 So my fellow students, you are my last hope.
-Sorority girls, family, Domer brother's roommates, friends at MSU all need 'em.
+Sorority girls, family, Domer brother's roommates, friands at MSU all need 'em.
 Call Hasbro at £3498 or £3506 or my life is OVER !!
 WANTED: MICH ST TIX.
-PLEASE NEED 3 GA'S FOR MICH STATE.
+PLEASE CALL 284-4329 NEED 3 GA'S FOR MICH STATE.
 CALL MEL, 2658, EVENINGS.